Taichi Sakaiya’s luminous work, The Knowledge-Value Revolution, advances two premises:

 Knowledge value practitioners expect prices to vary wildly for the same object in different settings.
 Such societies crave splendid nobility, romantic deeds and magical mementos.
 Their chroniclers despise accurate accounting and ignore bean-count tabulations in favor of epic exaggeration.
 As a rule, the best leaders withdraw from the hectic minutiae of day-to-day politics into monastic contemplation and deep philosophical discourse.
-In their absence, petty tyrants take over with their trivial, self-serving priorities.
-The less enlightened they are and the greater their hunger for power, the more turbulent their rivalry becomes.
+In their absence, petty tyrants take the lead with their trivial, self-serving priorities.
+The less enlightened they are and the greater their hunger for power, the more turbulent their rivalry.
 You may kiss ancient freedoms and liberties goodbye under their tender care.

 Knowledge-value seeks balance, survival and security in periods of economic stasis and decline; objective criteria encourage discovery, risk-taking and growth in times of plenty.
 Such risks might have impaired survival during more rigorous periods of knowledge-value.

 A benign Learner Commonwealth would deal even-handedly with the convictions of knowledge-value and the efficiencies of objective consumption, denying neither one its proper place in the scheme of things.
 Peace technology would balance cooperation and competition, reapportion stability and risk.
 It would induce a placid economy with few surpluses and penuries (as in hunter-gatherer communism).